Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 A fair process would start with a "real investigation," Hill tells All Things Considered, saying the absence of other witnesses raises concerns about a he-said-she-said situation.

 "It's only that kind of a situation if it's set up as that kind of a situation," Hill says.
-"In a real hearing and a real investigation other witnesses would be called, including witnesses who could corroborate, witnesses who could explain the context of the experiences of Dr. Blasey Ford and Judge Kavanaugh during that period in their lives, as well as experts on sexual harassment and sexual assault."
+"In a real hearing and a real investigation, other witnesses would be called, including witnesses who could corroborate, witnesses who could explain the context of the experiences of Dr. Blasey Ford and Judge Kavanaugh during that period in their lives, as well as experts on sexual harassment and sexual assault."

 Hill, who is now a professor of social policy, law and women's and gender studies at Brandeis University, called for a "neutral body" to investigate the allegations.
 She says Senate members have already indicated "the presumptions they have about the claims that have been made."

-Senate Majority Leader Mitch McConnell later announced that a staff attorney, not senators, would be questioning Kavanaugh and Ford.
+Senate Majority Leader Mitch McConnell announced later Tuesday that a female staff attorney, not senators, would be questioning Kavanaugh and Ford.
 Fellow Republican and Senate Judiciary Chairman Chuck Grassley said it was an effort to "depoliticize the whole process."

+Senate Minority Leader Chuck Schumer then stated that Democrats on the Judiciary Committee planned to ask their own questions at Thursday's hearing.

-Hill says there is going to be an inherent power imbalance in the hearing — "the very least we can do is balance it out through a fair process."
+Hill says there is going to be an inherent power imbalance in the hearing.
+"The very least we can do is balance it out through a fair process."

 She found herself in a similar position to Ford when, in 1991, she came forward with allegations against Thomas.